 You’re spoilt for choice when it comes to guided wine tours around Queenstown, with a range of different tour operators offering everything from popular group trips to private tours customised to specific interests and tastes.

 The Queenstown Trail

-A fantastic option for cyclists, the Queenstown Trail connects Gibbston with the rest of the region, and is arguably one of the most scenic ways to explore Gibbston.
+A fantastic option for cyclists, the Queenstown Trail connects Gibbston with the rest of the region, and is one of the most scenic ways to explore Gibbston.
 The Gibbston River Trail starts at the Kawarau Bridge, home of the world's first commercial bungy jumping operation, and then meanders past the dozen or so cellar doors and other attractions lining Gibbston.
-You can ride from Queenstown (6-8 hours/40kms), Arrowtown (2-3 hours/13kms), or start your journey at Gibbston Valley Winery and ride to the other end of the valley.
+You can ride from Queenstown (6-8 hours/40kms), Arrowtown (2-3 hours/13kms), or start your journey at the beginning of Gibbston.
 Bike tour operators will collect you at the end of the day so you don't have to do the full there-and-back.